 Eagle Global Advisors is headquartered in Houston, TX and is a leading asset management firm specializing in MLP investment strategies.
-Eagle has been managing MLP strategies for approximately fourteen years and has $480 million under management in MLP strategies as of 03/31/2020.
+Eagle has been managing MLP strategies for approximately fourteen years and has $504 million (as of 6/30/2023).

 Princeton Fund Advisors ("PFA") was established to provide an advisory platform for a series of investment management products in alternative asset classes.
-Together with its affiliates, PFA advises on approximately $2.1 billion in traditional and alternative investment strategies as of 03/31/2020.
+Together with its affiliates, PFA advises on approximately $2.9 billion in traditional and alternative investment strategies (as of 6/30/2023).